KWIPPED/approve-shopify-plugin/README.md

 ### STEP 9: Add a jquery or javascript trigger if needed.

-If your Shopify theme utilizes a script to change the quantity of the item, you will need to update the functions that update the quntity and add the following:
+If your Shopify theme utilizes a script to change the quantity of the item, you will need to update the functions that update the quantity and add the following:

 ```html
 <!-- to change quantity -->